magarena/magarena/release/README.txt

 tiagoruback
 woggle

-- MTCS able to use use all CPU cores for processing simulations
+- MTCS AI able to use use all CPU cores to increase the number of simulations it can run for a given level

-- introduce concept of player profiles for both human and AI players
+- introduce concept of player profiles for both human and AI players that are selected when starting a new duel

 - preconstructed, custom, or random decks can be selected when starting a new duel